Beyond-jQuery/book/manuscript/events.md

 });
 ~~~~~~~

 But wait, we didn't have to examine the event object at all! jQuery provides a nice feature here by setting the event handler function's context (`this`) to the click element target.
 Note that this click event might target the "delete" span element _or_ the "x" icon, depending upon which of these elements are selected by our user.
-In either case, we are _only_ interested in click on the `<button>` or its children. jQuery ensures that our event handler will only be called if this is true, and at that point we can use jQuery's `closest` method to find the associated `<li>` and remove it from the DOM.
+In either case, we are _only_ interested in clicks on the `<button>` or its children. jQuery ensures that our event handler will only be called if this is true, and at that point we can use jQuery's `closest` method to find the associated `<li>` and remove it from the DOM.

 {title="delegated event handling - web API - all modern browsers (with `closest` shim)", lang=javascript}
 ~~~~~~~